sensu/sensu-docs/content/sensu-go/5.21/guides/troubleshooting.md

 When you increment the log at the trace level (the most verbose log level), the log will wrap around to the error level.

-You must restart the service after making this change.

 ### Log file locations

 {{< platformBlock "Linux" >}}